Cyclic order: Finite cycles

 where writing the final monomial as xz would distract from the pattern.

 A substantial use of cyclic orders is in the determination of the conjugacy classes of free groups.
 Two elements g and h of the free group F on a set Y are conjugate if and only if, when they are written as products of elements y and y^{−1} with y in Y, and then those products are put in cyclic order, the cyclic orders are equivalent under the rewriting rules that allow one to remove or add adjacent y and y^{−1}.

 A cyclic order on a set X can be determined by a linear order on X, but not in a unique way.
 Choosing a linear order is equivalent to choosing a first element, so there are exactly n linear orders that induce a given cyclic order.
-Since there are n! possible linear orders, there are (n − 1)! possible cyclic orders.
+Since there are n! possible linear orders (as in permutations), there are (n − 1)! possible cyclic orders (as in circular permutations).